 The Panorama Hall

 Visitors will also go through a passageway with a screen that serves as a moving panorama.
 This is the Panorama Hall, where they will see pictures of Umm Kulthum at different ages.
-Some photos of “the lady” with some renowned artists and singers are also available in this section.
-The visitors will enjoy going through the pictures to the tunes of the music of the famous composer Rageh Daoud.
+Some photos of “the lady” with renowned artists and singers are also available in this section.
+The visitors will enjoy going through the pictures and listening to the tunes of the music of the famous composer Rageh Daoud.
 This part is set to last for 10 minutes.

 A 15-minute silent documentary about Umm Kulthum is also shown on a cinematic screen, and it sheds light on all of her concerts in Egypt and abroad.